ACC 101 Accounting I

 Course Description

-This course introduces principles and concepts of financial accounting as a means of recording business activities.
-Students will study the double-entry accounting system and the accounting cycle, including: preparation of journal entries, ledger, trial balance, and financial statements.
+This course introduces the principles and concepts of financial accounting as a means of recording business activities.
+Topics include the double-entry accounting system and the accounting cycle, including: preparation of journal entries, ledger, trial balance, and financial statements.

 Additional Materials